soramonfr/sorayacruchet/README.md

 I'm a student @Wild Code School and a devops trainee @Keyrus.

 Random facts about me :
-- 📚 Currently learning React, Docker & AWS.
+- 📚 Currently learning React, Docker, k8s & AWS.
 - 🍬 Willy Wonka is my favorite guinea pig when it comes to user testing.
 - 📖 When I don't code I read a lot, especially dystopias.
 - 🎣 Don't EVER ask me to go fishing with you !